 return

-function multiple times in a single partial, but instead, you can useslice
+function multiple times in a single partial, but, you can useslice

 ordict